Australia and the World

 A versatile and modern defence force, strong bilateral links and an ongoing commitment to a rules-based global order and the United Nations, are all key elements of Australia's approach.

 Bilaterally, the alliance with the United States remains vital.
 Long-term links with New Zealand, and growing ties with Indonesia, Japan and the Republic of Korea are increasingly valued in pursuing common strategic interests.

 Regionally and multilaterally, Australia continues to work with others to address traditional and non-traditional security issues.
-Australia is the largest non-NATO contributor to the International Stability Assistance Force in Afghanistan.
-We are leaders in global efforts for non-proliferation and disarmament, and counter-terrorism.
+Australia is a significant non-NATO contributor to the NATO-led International Security Assistance Force in Afghanistan, which will end on 31 December 2014.

 Peace and humanitarian missions

 Since 1947, more than 65,000 Australians have served in more than 50 peace and security operations around the world.
 In its own neighbourhood, Australia has helped build peace in regional missions in Solomon Islands, Timor-Leste and the Autonomous Region of Bougainville (Papua New Guinea).

 As the nature of peace operations has evolved, so too has Australia's contribution, with an increasing focus on policing and civilian components and on helping nations to build their capabilities and national institutions.